mandaris/TuftePelican/README.md

 - [ ] Add analystics
 - [ ] Add social links
 - [ ] Add way to choose pygments style from properties.

+## References ##
+The initial structure is from cebong pelican theme.

+The initial pagination is from the dev-random2 theme.